Carl Schueler

-Carl Francis Schueler (born February 26, 1956, in Newburyport, Massachusetts) is a retired race walker from the United States.
+Carl Francis Schueler (born February 26, 1956) is an American retired race walker.
 Schueler was a four time olympian and the first American to walk the 50k under 4 hours.

 Olympics

 Schueler qualified for the 1980 U.S. Olympic team but was unable to compete due to the 1980 Summer Olympics boycott.
 He did however receive one of 461 Congressional Gold Medals created especially for the spurned athletes.
 He was a four time Olympian (1980–1992) and competed in three consecutive Summer Olympics during his career.

 Personal life

 He has two daughters named Ellie and Margy, and is married to Debora VanOrden, a twice first alternate Olympic team racewalker.
 Schueler lives in Colorado Springs, Colorado.